 About once a semester, we head out to a retreat location to get away, have fun, make new friends, and connect with God.
-The cost for our fall retreat is $20 for students and $103 for non-students.
-Transportation provided from and to campus.
+The cost for our 2018 fall retreat is $20 for students and $105 for non-students.
+Transportation will be provided from and to campus.
 This is by far the cheapest retreat on campus!

 To make an online payment for the retreat, use PayPal and make sure to include a note in the comments line that says "For Fall Retreat 2018."